Pigs are popular on Marinduque.

 The most important thing to remember is not to name them, and not to get attached.

-It is hard to love your barbecue sandwich when it used to be your pet.
+It is hard to love your pork chop when it used to be your pet.